Read more about our process or skip to the results.

 Through a Kickstarter campaign to gauge interest in this project, we selected 10 initial topics on which to focus.

 The Kickstarter book, What Works in Development: 10 Meta-Analyses of Aid Programs, covers the complete list of topics and gives some examples of how these programs have worked in practice, in plain English.
 This page will be updated with technical papers as they become available and we have plans to provide shorter descriptive summaries here in the future.
 Until then, and even after then, we recommend you read What Works in Development.
-You can get a copy by donating at least $12.99.
-Please contact us if you have any questions.
+Edit: This book is currently out of print, but please contact us if you would like to be notified when it is available again.